aneisch/epaper-stock-ticker-display/README.md

 ### JSON Endpoint Format

-To display a custom ticker, your JSON endpoint *must* return at minimum:
+To display a custom ticker, your JSON endpoint *must* return the below at minimum.
+Your endpoint can be protected or hosted locally.
+ESPHome supports SSL (validation disabled by default).

 ```json
 {